wednesday2024/wednesday2024/README.md

 - ~~Archive https://github.com/1000YearsLater/1000yearslater.github.io on or before December 31, 2023.~~

 ## 📝To-do list before December 31st, 2024 (in order):
+- Announce the next big thing on May 24, 2024.
 - Update the current sites to state 2025 instead of 2024.